 Marjorie Heins founded FEPP.
-She is the author most recently of Priests of Our Democracy: The Supreme Court, Academic Freedom, and the Anti-Communist Purge, and before that, of Not in Front of the Children: "Indecency," Censorship, and the Innocence of Youth, which won the American Library Association's Eli M. Oboler Award for the best published work in the field of intellectual freedom.
+She is the author most recently of Priests of Our Democracy: The Supreme Court, Academic Freedom, and the Anti-Communist Purge, which won the Hugh M. Hefner First Amendment Award in book publishing in 2013.
+Her previous book was Not in Front of the Children: "Indecency," Censorship, and the Innocence of Youth, which won the American Library Association's Eli M. Oboler Award for the best published work in the field of intellectual freedom in 2002.
 From 2004-07, she was a fellow in the Brennan Center for Justice Democracy Program.
 From 1991-98, she directed the American Civil Liberties Union's Arts Censorship Project, where she was co-counsel in a number of Supreme Court cases, including Reno v.
 ACLU (the challenge to the 1996 Communications Decency Act).
 In 2011, Marjorie was a fellow at the Frederic Ewen Center for Academic Freedom at NYU, where she conducted research for Priests of Our Democracy.
 For a longer bio, click here.

 FORMER STAFF: FEPP has been lucky to have staff members over the years who have made invaluable contributions to our work.

 Laura Quilter was Associate Counsel in the Brennan Center Democracy Program in 2006-07, where she developed the Fair Use Network.
 She practices in the field of copyright and information law.
 Before joining the Brennan Center, she was a private consultant and a fellow at the Samuelson Law, Technology & Public Policy Clinic at the University of California, Berkeley.
 She earned her law degree from Boalt Hall School of Law, UC-Berkeley, in 2003, and her library science degree from the University of Kentucky in 1993.